haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ## Proposal states

-The state of a proposal changes over time depending on the phase of the process and the decisions taken by the HF Technical Track .
+The state of a proposal changes over time depending on the phase of the process and the decisions taken by the HF Technical Track.
 A given proposal can be in one of several states:

+0. **Discussion:** The proposal is being discussed informally on discourse.
+In this phase the proposal only exists informally, no pull request exists yet.

 1. **Submitted:**  An HF Tech Track member has validated the proposal and checked that meets all the formal requirements.
 A pull request has been opened against the proposals repo.